My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Oat milk gives this easy, 4-ingredient vegan chocolate sauce a natural, creamy thickness with no added fat.
-Silky smooth and ready in minutes, with a decadent, fudgey chocolate flavor.
-Contains no nuts, oil, dairy, or refined sugar.
+Oat milk gives this healthy vegan chocolate sauce a naturally creamy consistency with no added fat.
+Only 4 ingredients, and it tastes SO rich and luxurious!
+Drizzle it over ice cream plus all of your favorite desserts and breakfast treats.
+Contains no coconut, nuts, oil, dairy, or refined sugar.

 Reprinted with permission from Sterling Publishing Co; recipe by Kimberly Lutz, 2020.